Glass & Pendant Tray Necklace Kit - 1 x 2 Rectangle

-Answer: This is because the ink was not dry to begin with.
+Answer 1: This is possibly because the ink was not dry to begin with.
 The prints from inkjet printers must dry before using them in any application.
 If the ink smears when you touch it, allow it to dry until the ink does not smear to the touch.
 Please check with your printer manufacturer to determine the drying time of the prints.

 Problem: Excessive bubbles/frothing is occurring.